 Encourage students to pursue internships, job shadowing opportunities, and work experiences that will augment their professional resumes.
 Below are some resources that can help students find possible internship opportunities:

 Poet Paths – Poet Paths is Whittier College’s internship and job search site for students and alumni.
 New listings are posted to the site daily.
-Faculty may access Poet Paths with a guest log-in and password (contact Debra Cruz for assistance).
+Faculty may access Poet Paths with a guest log-in and password.
 If you know companies or organizations looking to hire students for internships, full-time entry-level, and full-time experienced positions, encourage them to post these listings on Poet Paths at no charge.

 Professional Networking – We encourage students to start building connections to people in their areas of interest.
 These people might include peers, professors, former supervisors or co-workers, or alumni.
 We recommend students learn more about opportunities by asking for an informational interview or inquire about openings.